 Your baby, like many others, might protest a little when placed on his belly for tummy time, but rest assured, there are great alternatives to *tummy* tummy time.

-Place baby on their side, supported by rolled-up blankets or towels.
+Place your baby on their side, supported by rolled-up blankets or towels.

 2 min read